Are These AI Stocks Ready for a Comeback?

-Editor’s Note: My InvestorPlace colleague Luke Lango has been covering the two waves of the AI Boom in his publications for the past few years.
-And readers of his research have benefitted tremendously by spotting the AI Applier Boom long before it ever arrived.
-For example, Luke recommended top AI Applier stocks like Axon Enterprise Inc. (AXON) and AppLovin Corp.
-(APP) — now both up 350%-plus — before the crowd caught on.

-It’s why my other InvestorPlace colleague Louis Navellier and I were so excited to team up with Luke and build a portfolio of the best of the AI Applier stocks.
+It’s why my other InvestorPlace colleague Eric Fry and I were so excited to team up with Luke recently to build a portfolio of the best of the AI Applier stocks.
 We recently took to the “airwaves” to tell folks about it.
 (You can catch up on our broadcast together here.)

 In 1990, Tim Berners Lee invented the World Wide Web, but the internet’s true “Day One” arrived five years later when Amazon.com Inc. (AMZN) made its first online sale, catapulting the disruptive technology into global consciousness.

-Note: Editor’s Note: My InvestorPlace colleague Luke Lango has been covering the two waves of the AI Revolution – the AI Builders and the AI Appliers – for the past few years.
-And readers of his research benefited tremendously after he spotted the AI Applier wave before it actually arrived.
-For example, Luke recommended top AI Applier stocks like Axon Enterprise Inc. (AXON) and AppLovin Corp.
-(APP) — now both up 350%-plus — before the crowd caught on.